ekirbs/portfolio-v5/README.md

 ---
 >## Usage

-The navigation bar provides links to different pages:
+The navigation bar can always be found in the top right corner of the screen.
+Just click on the menu button and a dropdown list provides links to different sections:

-  - **Portfolio** - carousel of various projects I have built.
-It is a grab-and-drag component.
+  - **Home** - back to the top we go!
+  - **My Work** - a showcase of my skills and a display of the various technologies I've used so far.
-  - **Resume** - brief summary of my skills and history, and a button to download a pdf version of my full resume.
+  - **About Me** - learn an little about me, where I've learned my skills, and what I've done in the past with a downloadable pdf of my resume.
-  - **Contact** - my professional contact information.
-  - **Fun Stuff** - dropdown menu of various fun components.

-The navigation bar will collapse into a button on small screens, but with all the same options.

-Lastly, the Footer has links to my different professional accounts including: LinkedIn, GitHub, and a professional Instagram page.
+  - **Contact** - information on how where and how to find me, and a footer with some additional personal links like Instagram, LinkedIn, and GitHub.

 <br>